John Brown (servant): Relationship with Queen Victoria

 The phrase "for the second time" relates to the death of Brown after the death of her husband Prince Albert.
 The historian who discovered the letter believed that it suggested that Victoria, in her mind, equated Brown's death with Albert's, and that she therefore viewed him as more than a servant, but also as a good friend and confidant.
 There is, however, no evidence that Brown and Victoria were lovers.

 Those who believe that the Queen saw Brown as little more than a servant point to the fact that after his death she became similarly attached to an Indian servant, Mohammed Abdul Karim, one of two who had come to work for her in late June 1887.
-She called him the Munshi, and he came to be resented even more than John Brown.
-Unlike Brown, whose loyalty was not questioned, there were unevidenced contemporary claims that Abdul Karim exploited his position for personal gain and prestige.
+He came to be resented even more than John Brown.
+Unlike Brown, whose loyalty was not questioned, there were contemporary allegations that Abdul Karim exploited his position for personal gain and prestige.

-Tony Rennell's book Last Days of Glory: The Death of Queen Victoria describes Victoria's detailed instructions about her burial to her doctor, Sir James Reid (Brown died in 1883: the Queen's wish was for him to attend to her).
+Brown pre-deceased the Queen, in 1883, at the age of 56.
+Tony Rennell's book Last Days of Glory: The Death of Queen Victoria describes Victoria's detailed instructions about her burial to her doctor, Sir James Reid.
 These included a list of the keepsakes and mementoes, photographs and trinkets to be placed in the coffin with her: along with Albert's dressing gown and a plaster cast of his hand, the Queen was buried with a lock of Brown's hair, his photograph, Brown's mother's wedding ring, given to her by Brown, along with several of his letters.
 The photograph, wrapped in white tissue paper, was placed in her left hand, with flowers arranged to hide it from view.
 She wore the ring on the third finger of her right hand.

 Death

-Two days after being afflicted with erysipelas, which crippled him to the point of not being able to attend the queen for the first time in over eighteen years as her servant, John Brown died, aged 56, at Windsor Castle on 27 March 1883, and is buried in Crathie Kirkyard, in the next plot to his parents and a number of his siblings.
-The inscription on his gravestone further shows the attachment between him and the Queen:
+Two days after being afflicted with erysipelas, Brown died at Windsor Castle on 27 March 1883, aged 56.
+He was buried in Crathie Kirkyard, in the adjacent plot to his parents and several siblings.
+The inscription on his gravestone reflects the depth of his relationship with the Queen: